StutzCoin/airdrop/README.md

 [![Build Status](https://travis-ci.org/StutzCoin/airdrop.svg?branch=master)](https://travis-ci.org/StutzCoin/airdrop)

+# How it is working

+1. Users visit a page and land in a first online "Form A" where they can enter their Name, First Name and Email.
+2. System send a confirmation email to user with a Link that redirect user to another "Form B", on this form user can enter his phone number and submit
+3. System send either
+   * confirmation SMS to user with a link/registration to a "Form C", where user has to enter this confirmation code.
+Request from user is accepted.
+   * error message to user if his email is not a valid swiss number , not a valid LTC address.

 # Overview

-Users can register their data using a Form (typeform.com), data are synchronized into a Google Sheet
+Users register their data using multiple Form (typeform.com), data are synchronized into a Google Sheet

-This NodeJS module run multile asynchronous processes using PM2
+This NodeJS module run multiple asynchronous processes using PM2

 * Users data get imported every minutes (importProcess.js) in sqlite3/mysql
 * Users data marked as New are validated (qualityProcess.js)
+* If Users email is valid, a validation email is sent to user (emailProcess.js)
-* If Users data are valid, a SMS code challenge is generated that user need to enter into (another?) form
+* If Users email is validated, a validation SMS is sent to user (smsProcess.js)

 ## Starting App